 Even if you have data gaps, you can still get started with Link.
 We’ll help you to improve it iteratively over time.

-We invite businesses to join us on this journey towards a nature-positive future by exploring Link and discovering how they can make a positive impact on the planet and their business.
-Together, we can protect and restore nature for a thriving planet and a thriving business.
+We invite organizations to join us on this journey towards a nature-positive future by exploring Link and discovering how they can make a positive impact on the planet and their business.
+Together, we can protect and restore nature for a thriving planet and a thriving economy.